matter-labs/zinc/zinc-book/src/02-getting-started/01-first-circuit.md

 ### Verifying a proof

-Before verifying a proof, make sure that the prover and verifier use the same version of the Zinc framework.
+Before verifying a proof, make sure the prover and verifier use the same version of the Zinc framework.
 Some versions may be compatible, but it is to be decided yet.